nachocab/nachocab.github.io/_posts/2013-06-18-your-experiment-is-going-to-fail.md

 ---
 layout: post
-title: "Your experiment is going to fail"
+title: "Pretend Your Next Experiment Is Going to Fail"
 published: true
 category:
 ---